s1dewalker/Cointegration/README.md

 ## Cointegration for pairs trading | Nike and Adidas

+### Cointegration occurs when two or more non-stationary time series move together in the long run, forming a stationary linear combination.

 Cointegration involves two steps: regressing one time series on the other to get the cointegration vector, and then perform an ADF test on the residuals of the regression to check for stationarity. <br/>

 If the residuals are not stationary, then we are estimating OLS beta (Sensitivity), not a long-term relationship. <br/>